Black hole thermodynamical entropy: Discussion and conclusion

-For example, for the $d=1$ gapless fermionic system in \cite{CarusoTsallis2008}, we have analytically proved the extensivity of $S_q$ for a specific value of $q<1$ which depends on the central charge of the universality class that we are focusing on.
-For the $d=2$ gapless bosonic system in \cite{CarusoTsallis2008}, we have numerically found that, once again, it is $S_q$ (with a value of $q<1$) the entropy which is extensive and consequently satisfies thermodynamics.
+For a block of a~$d=1$ gapless fermionic system, it has been analytically proved~\cite{CarusoTsallis2008} the extensivity of $S_q$ for a specific value of $q<1$ which depends on the central charge of the universality class that is being focused on (see also~\cite{SaguiaSarandy2010} for a different type of $d=1$ system).
+For a~$d=2$ gapless bosonic system, it has been numerically found~\cite{CarusoTsallis2008} that, once again, it is $S_q$ (with a value of $q<1$) the entropy which is extensive and consequently satisfies thermodynamics.
 This kind of scenario might be present in many $d$-dimensional physical systems for which $\ln W(N) \propto \ln_{2-d} N$ (i.e., $\propto \ln L$ for $d=1$, and $\propto L^{d-1}$ for $d>1$).

-Summarizing, classical thermodynamics, and the thermostatistics of a wide class of systems whose elements are strongly correlated (for instance, through long-range interactions, or through strong quantum entanglement, or both, such as black holes, quantum gravitational dense systems, and others) can be reconciled (along lines similar to those illustrated in \cite{GellMannTsallis2004,TsallisGellMannSato2005,CarusoTsallis2008} for simple cases).
-It is enough to use for these complex systems the nonadditive entropies such as $S_{q, \delta}$, instead of the usual Boltzmann-Gibbs-von Neumann one.
+Summarizing, classical thermodynamics and the thermostatistics of a wide class of systems whose elements are strongly correlated (for instance, through long-range interactions, or through strong quantum entanglement, or both, such as black holes, quantum gravitational dense systems, and others) can be reconciled (along lines similar to those illustrated in~\cite{GellMannTsallis2004,TsallisGellMannSato2005,CarusoTsallis2008} for simple cases).
+It is enough, for such complex systems, to identify the thermodynamical entropy with nonadditive entropies such as $S_{q, \delta}$, and not necessarily with the usual Boltzmann-Gibbs-von Neumann one, which corresponds to $q=\delta=1$.
+This statement is by no means in conflict with the well accepted relation that, for a Schwarzschild $(3+1)$-dimensional black hole, $S_{BG}\propto area$.